sguox002/leetcode/leetcode-all.md

 ### dp dealing with array partitions
 generally dealing with subsequence or subarray and divide into k groups to get max/min scores.

+<<-918	Maximum Sum Circular Subarray    		34.0%	Medium
+find subarray max sum.
+dp: connect or start a new group, one max one min problem.
+->>

 <<-1043	Partition Array for Maximum Sum    		66.4%	Medium
 partition into subarray of length <=k. after partitioning, the subarray's value all become the max in the subarray, return the largest sum.